intersystems-dach/VSCode-ObjectScript-HowTo/Chapters/EssentialExtensions.md

-# Essential VSCode Extensions
+# Essential Visual Studio Code Extensions

-VSCode is a powerful text editor, but it can be even more powerful with the right extensions.
+Visual Studio Code is a powerful text editor, but it can be even more powerful with the right extensions.
 Here's a list of some essential extensions that can help you boost your productivity and streamline your workflow.

 ---